If you have a tired, old table that needs a little love, this post for my dining table makeover with chalk paint is for you!

 My kitchen table got a transformation several months ago.
-If you missed that post, check it out here.
 With that table, I used chalk paint on the body of the table and chairs and I stripped the table top and chair seats to apply a darker wood stain.
-Here is a picture of that table transformation:

 The table I’m showing you today isn’t nearly the quality of that table.
 Honestly, my dining room table should be replaced, but I knew some paint could help me get happy with it for the next several years.

 If you have a table that isn’t in your budget to replace, read on my friend!
 A little bit of paint made all the difference for this dining table.

 The before picture makes this table look pretty good.
 But, I promise in person it was not so great.
 It had lots of scratches on the surface and it seemed really orange in direct sunlight.
 Plus, it feels like it could fall apart at any moment.

 It rarely gets used, so painting was the perfect option to buy me some time as a nice new dining table was not in my budget!
 As for it falling apart, I was able to tighten some of the screws to make it feel more solid.

 This post contains affiliate links, which means if you purchase an item through my link I get a small commission at no extra cost to you!
 See my disclosure policy for details.